acidanthera/VoodooPS2/README.md

   (this would avoid unwanted drag detection)
   (one way to avoid this is for the user to set the fastest double click speed)

+- Fix bug where trying to open a Menu with a tap does not work: Menu opens, but most of the time immediately closes.

 Keyboard: